near/docs/docs/development/near-clitool.md

 ## Overview

-NEAR Shell is a fully featured NodeJS command line application that wraps `nearlib`.
+NEAR Shell is a fully featured NodeJS command line application that wraps `near-api-js`.

 You use NEAR Shell to connect to the NEAR platform from the terminal to create accounts, deploy contracts and more.